 U.S. America the Beautiful Seniors Pass

-If you are 62 or older, this is a great deal if you are traveling the country.
-The biggest drawback is that the campgrounds are only in limited locations across the country.
-It's a lifetime pass with a one-time fee of only $80.
-It provides discounted rates at many campgrounds owned by the federal goverment.
+There are several passes available for U.S. Parks.
+If you are 62 or older, the America the Beautiful Seniors Pass is a great deal if you are traveling the country.
+There's an annual pass for $20, and a lifetime pass with a one-time fee of only $80.
+These passes provide discounted rates at many campgrounds owned by the federal govenrment.
 Fay and I have stayed at several Corps of Engineers campgrounds that have been really great.
 The nighly cost varies, but at the places we've stayed it's never exceeded $15.
 (You can read our reviews and see photos from our Campground Reviews page.
 Look for the places in the list that have (COE) after their name.)

 Free Places - Walmart, Cracker Barrel

 As I mentioned above, we have no persional experience with these places.
 A lot of other people use them and seem to feel okay about them.
 Just be sure and look over the surrounding area to be sure you feel safe.
 Also, check with the location manager to make sure it's allowed at the specific location.

 "Eating Out with Friends" the campground way!
 Getting ready for dinner at a small travel trailer rally in north Florida